ikromyusuf/traffic_violations/README.md

-# Detection of Traffic Violations
+# Traffic Violation Detection
+/ This project aims to develop an intelligent system capable of automatically detecting and monitoring traffic signal violation